What is a Self-insured Employer Claim versus L&I State-Funded Claim?

 Many people ask if our law firm handles work injury claims for self-insured employers.
 The answer is YES!

 There are 2 types of work injury claims in Washington State.
 The first type is an L&I claim.
 The other type is self-insured employer claim.
 The State of Washington funds L&I claims.
 In contrast, self-insured employer claims get funding from employers and private insurance companies.
 Yet, the Industrial Insurance Act governs both types of claims.
 We have experience representing work injury claimants across Washington State, regardless of whether the claim is state-funded or self-insured.

-The main difference between the two types of claims is that State funded claims are managed and administered by the Department of Labor and Industries (L&I).
-In contrast, self-insured claims are managed and administered by a third party administrator (TPA).
-Common TPA’s in Washington State include Sedgwick, Helmsman, Eberle Vivian, Comprehensive Risk Management, and AIG Claim Inc..
-Other administrators include Broadspire, CCMSI, Crawford & Company, ESIS, Corvel, Gallaher Bassett, Penser, and Liberty Mutual.
-However, a complete list of self-insured employers and TPAs can be found on the L&I website.
+The main difference between the two types of work injury claims is the administration.
+Explicitly, the Department of Labor and Industries (L&I) manages and administers L&I claims.
+In contrast, third-party administrators (TPAs), such as Sedewick, administer self-insured employer claims.
+Common TPA firms in Washington State include Sedgwick, Helmsman, Eberle Vivian, and Comprehensive Risk Management.
+Others are AIG Claim Inc., Broadspire, CCMSI, and Crawford & Company.
+Then, there are ESIS, Corvel, Gallagher Bassett, Penser, and Liberty Mutual.
+Interestingly, you can find the list of self-insured employers and TPAs on the L&I website.

 Benefits under self-insured employer claim